Requirements for Admissions to Graduate Programs

 Graduate Record Examination (GRE) Test Scores

-Optional (if available and provided, it can be taken into consideration for the admission decision).
+Required for MS applicants; Optional for PhD applicants (if available and provided, it can be taken into consideration for the admission decision).
 Test scores are valid for 5 years.
 The highest scores from retaken tests will be considered.
+Test at Home is acceptable for the GRE test.

 Exceptions to Formal Requirements